Suggester/Documentation/admin/autosetup.md

 - The third one is the coolest because it will be used to choose a stance on new suggestions, you'll be able to approve or deny them and optionally add a comment.
 - Lastly, a new channel will be created to have eyes on everything.
 Well, at least what Suggester does in your server, read more about suggestion logs [here](/config/logs.md).

-- Last but not least, a tasty category named "Suggester" will be created and all of the above will be added into it
+- Last but not least, a tasty category named "Suggester" will be created and all of the above will be added into it.

 ?> If you are looking for more granular options, take a look at the [config](config/configuration.md) command!